 - enforce workplace laws and seek penalties for breaches of workplace laws

 - enforce certain orders made by the Fair Work Commission.

 - investigate unfair dismissal and unlawful termination applications

 - make changes to the legislation, awards or registered agreements

-- investigate bullying and harassment complaints.
+- investigate bullying and sexual harassment complaints.